apeterson91/rsstap/README.md

 ## About

-This is an R package that fits the bayesian built environment network model to subject indexed spatio-temporal data.
-The primary target audience is researchers interested in the effect of built environment features (BEFs) on human health, though other applications are possible.
+This is an R package that fits spline spatial temporal aggregated predictors to subject indexed spatio-temporal data.
+The primary target audience is researchers interested in the effect of built environment features (BEFs) on human health,though other applications are possible.

 ## Installation